 |Cash account||Instant deposit up to the first $1,000 and start trading right away|

 |Instant account||Instantly deposit up to $1,000 plus the ability to trade on unsettled funds|

 ACH withdrawals are free on both platforms.
-Neither allows transfers using credit cards, debit cards or digital wallets.
+Robinhood charges a 1.5% fee on withdrawals with a debit card.
+Webull doesn’t allow withdrawals using a debit card, and neither platform allows transfers using credit cards or digital wallets.
 Both sites limit you to $50,000 in withdrawals per day.

 Domestic transfers cost $25 on Webull, and international transfers cost $45.
 Robinhood doesn’t charge a fee for moving money between your brokerage account and bank account.

 Your money is equally safe no matter which platform you choose.
 The Securities Investor Protection Corporation protects your investments against losses in the event the brokerage goes under.
 If either company goes broke, your SIPC protection is $500,000 and includes a $250,000 limit for cash.